AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 Like in any list screen, you can configure columns to personalize the display to view all the information you need.
 See this [section](#list-screens).

-For more information about the Campaign explorer, refer to this [Campaign v8 Console documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.
+For more information about the Campaign explorer, refer to this [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.
 <!--
 Explorer' menu in web UI to navigate through console content: console navtree second view in addition to the left menu lists with filters.
 The Explorer gives the real folder hierarchy from the console.
 Make sure you find your deliveries in sub-folders.
 All lists can be accessed in read-only.
 No Create/Edit.
 You can configure lists (colums).
 All schema fields, linked tables are available.